potapovneb/CP-LigaseFidelity/README.md

 Output directory:
 ```
-rundir=$PWD/ligase_fidelity_output
+rundir=$PWD/example
 ```

 ## Split top/bottom strands

 In this step, ```split.py``` script splits subreads to two groups corresponding to the opposite strands of the double stranded ligation product.
 This is achived by examining the lengths of consecutive subreads/adapters in the PacBio polymerase reads.
 The default SMRTbell adapter length is 45 nt, and the subread length for the b4 substrate is 98 nt.
 The script looks for the longest sequence ...-[subread]-[adapter]-[subread]-[adapter]-... such that both subread and adapter lengths are within expected ranges.
 By default, 25% variation in expected subread and adapter lengths is allowed.
 This can be controlled through ```--smin```, ```--smax```, ```--amin```, ```--amax``` command line options.
-The subread names are saved to two seprate files.
+The subread names are saved to two separate files.
 Then, ```samtools``` tool is used to extract actual subread sequences and store them in two separate BAM files.

 ```
 ### create output directory for clustered reads